stormbyte/bknd/README.md

 ![gzipped size of bknd/elements](https://img.badgesize.io/https://unpkg.com/bknd@0.6.1/dist/ui/elements/index.js?compression=gzip&label=bknd/elements)
 ![gzipped size of bknd/ui](https://img.badgesize.io/https://unpkg.com/bknd@0.6.1/dist/ui/index.js?compression=gzip&label=bknd/ui)

-The unpacked size on npm is misleading, as the `bknd` package includes the backend, the ui components as well as the whole backend bundled into the cli including static assets.
+The size on npm is misleading, as the `bknd` package includes the backend, the ui components as well as the whole backend bundled into the cli including static assets.

 ## Motivation
 Creating digital products always requires developing both the backend (the logic) and the frontend (the appearance).
 Building a backend from scratch demands deep knowledge in areas such as authentication and database management.
 Using a backend framework can speed up initial development, but it still requires ongoing effort to work within its constraints (e.g., *"how to do X with Y?"*), which can quickly slow you down.
 Choosing a backend system is a tough decision, as you might not be aware of its limitations until you encounter them.